Insurance

 • 90847 – Family Session without Patient (30 Minutes)

-All other services will be billed as private pay through Simple Practice unless prior arrangements have been agreed upon with Hill Country Anxiety administration.
+All other services will be billed as private pay through Hill Country Anxiety using our EHR System unless prior arrangements have been agreed upon with Hill Country Anxiety administration.

 These billing platforms accept a number of Insurance Plans for covered services.
 Below is a list of health plans that our clinicians are currently accepting on each platform; accepted health plans may change periodically and we will attempt to confirm benefits and eligibility prior to each session: